 There was no simple description available for those times when I needed to explain to people just what it was I did for a living, and there was nothing ordinary about the work.
 Every new case was different and a new learning experience added to the lifetime knowledge pool.
 In those days, forensic engineering was in its infancy.
 There were no classes, degrees, or programs in which one enrolled to become a forensic engineer or anything remotely similar.

-As a generalist in a world of increasing specialization, it's been my observation that a specialist can be much like a man with a hammer - where everything looks like a nail.
+As a generalist in a world of increasing specialization, it's been my observation that a specialist can be much like a man with a hammer - to whom everything looks like a nail.
 In real life, it's commonplace for a major fire or accident to be a complex event set in motion by a number of factors which have all combined or aligned in a certain way for an unfortunate result.
 The ability to see the overall picture enables one to recognize those contributing factors and gain a better understanding of what happened.

 When disaster strikes, people need true answers without whitewash or spin.
 When you hire me, you are co-opting this philosophy.
 When you want the plain truth, get FACTS.